Keerthikan/PTU-Facetracker/README.md

 After a Face a has been detected  the user press 'y' to confirm it has been detected.
 A ROI will be created of the Face which in the next stage will be used to find goodFeaturesToTrack.
 These features are then using Lukas-kanade to used track the movement of the face.
-Lukas kanade drifting issue  is be minimized by keeping Features used for tracking close to each other.
-+ extraction features based on Forward - backward Error.
+Lukas kanade drifting issue  is be minimized by keeping Features used for tracking close to each other and by  extracting features which is deemed good from performing forward - backward error.